yuzawa-san/wawona/README.md

 Easily make office reservations in sequoia from the command line.
 This tool is provides streamlined workflows:

-- viewing the next two week's bookings from coworkers that you have followed
+- viewing the next two week's bookings from coworkers that you have followed (in the app/[site](https://px.sequoia.com/workplace))
 - booking multiple days at a time
 - doing space reservations (with the ability to save your preferred space)
 - if an option contains a single choice, automatically select that choice